Butt (unit)

 The butt is an obsolete English measure of liquid volume equalling two hogsheads, being between 450 and 1060 L by various definitions.

 Equivalents

 A butt approximately equated to 108 impgal for ale or 105 impgal for wine (also known as a pipe), although the Oxford English Dictionary notes that "these standards were not always precisely adhered to".

+On one etymological theory, the word buttload originated from a load of liquid one butt in size, later becoming a more generic slang term meaning "a lot."

 The butt is one in a series of English wine cask units, being half of a tun.